geosoft1/tools/HOWTO.md

         git pull                           pull changes from github
         git push origin master             push changes first time clone githubusername/projectname   (e.g. clone geosoft1/tools)
-        repo gitpassword                   create repo from your current project directory
+        repo                               create repo from your current project directory

 These commands are generally sufficient but it is possible to receive some suggestions from git server in certain situations.
 Use those commands when you will be asked.

 Remember to use commands only if a file from project is open in editor, otherwise will fail.
-Except aliases and scripts from this rule (e.g. clone command).
+Except from this rule clone command.

 **Troubleshooting**